Myndex/SAPC-APCA/README.md

 # SAPC • APCA PRIMARY REPOSITORY

 ## NEW! _W3 Licensed Files Moved_
-**All files that are part of and licensed to the W3 and AGWG, in support of WCAG, are now in their own repository.**
+**All files that are part of and licensed to the W3 and AGWG, in support of WCAG_3, are now in their own repository.**

-SEE: [**_APCA W3 Repository_**](https://github.com/Myndex/apca-w3) and please source all files for tools intended for WCAG 3 conformance from that specific repository.
-The files in this repositiory are part of other projects, and not necessary for WCAG 3 compliance.
+SEE: [**_APCA W3 Repository_**](https://github.com/Myndex/apca-w3) and please source all files for tools intended for WCAG_3 conformance from that specific repository.
+The files in this repositiory are part of other projects, and not necessary for WCAG_3 compliance.

 -----
 ### Got Questions?
 We Got Answers!
 - [**_Open a discussion today!_**](https://github.com/Myndex/SAPC-APCA/discussions)
 ## Advanced Perceptual Contrast Algorithm in a nutshell
-- APCA was developed independently as a part of the future WCAG 3 standard.
+- APCA was developed independently as a part of the future WCAG_3 standard.
     - APCA uses modern vision science and is perceptually uniform.
-    - Studies demonstrate that APCA for WCAG 3 works much better then WCAG 2.x.
+    - Studies demonstrate that APCA for WCAG_3 is superior to WCAG_2.x contrast methods.
+    - APCA can be used today as an independent standard to provide excellent guidance for contrasts for readability and understandability of web content.
-    - APCA can be used today, however, WCAG 3 is not the standard yet, and APCA it is _not_ backwards compatible with WCAG 2.x.
+        - however, WCAG_3 is not an official standard yet, and it is useful to note that APCA it is _not_ backwards compatible with WCAG_2.x.
-        - This is mainly an issue if you have a law to follow that demands WCAG 2 AA as a web standard.
+        - This is mainly an issue if you have a contrasctual obligation or law to follow that demands WCAG 2 AA as a web standard.
         - Unfortunately WCAG 2 is substantially incorrect in certain areas of perception due to its basis on older standards and technologies.
-It is due to this that APCA was developed as the replacement for use in WCAG 3, but only partial backwards compatibility is possible.
+It is due to this that APCA was developed as the replacement for use in WCAG_3, as a result complete backwards compatibility is not possible.
 - The discussion tab is open here if you have questions or comments.
-- This repo has the basic APCA code, which returns a perceptually uniform contrast value.
+- This repo includes the basic APCA code, which returns a perceptually uniform contrast value.
 - This iteration has been stable since February, future iterations of course planned.
     - While it is still pre-release beta, the general functioning is demonstratively useful.
     - This version is set for sRGB, a next iteration will change the inputs to allow any additive colorspace.